qingpeng9802/build-maix-bit-k210-bare-metal-debug-dev-env/README.md

 > If `riscv64-unknown-elf-gcc: error trying to exec 'cc1': execvp: No such file or directory` occurs, recheck ToolChain Installation steps to make sure (1) you have `/opt/riscv-toolchain` & (2) you have added ToolChain location to `$PATH`.

 ### OpenOCD Debug
-Notice that Maix Bit use CH552 chip to implement USB-Serial without JTAG.
-(K210 supports JTAG, but the CH552 on Maix Bit has no JTAG function)
+Notice that Maix Bit uses CH552 chip to implement USB-Serial without JTAG.
+(K210 supports JTAG, but the CH552 on Maix Bit has no JTAG function) (https://wiki.sipeed.com/soft/maixpy/en/get_started/install_driver/bit.html)
-CH552 contains FT2232c chip, which is the same as the debugger chip and causing conflict if they are used at same time.
+CH552 emulates FT2232 chip, which is the same as the debugger chip (FT2232C) and causing conflict if they are used at the same time.

 > ONLY connect the debugger to your VM to avoid conflict!